 How to create a multilingual WooCommerce store

 We’ll show you how to create a multilingual WooCommerce store using the Weglot plugin.
-For this tutorial, we’ll assume you already have some products added to your WooCommerce store.
+For this tutorial, we’ll assume you already have some products added to your WooCommerce store and have picked a WordPress theme.
 We’ll also for the purposes of this article look at translating your online store from English to Spanish.

 You can use Weglot to translate your WooCommerce store from over 100+ original languages to destination languages.
 You choose from English to Spanish, Spanish to English, or any combination of languages.